Battle of Nirim

-The Battle of Nirim, was a military engagement between the Egyptian army and the Jewish Haganah on May 15, 1948, the first day of the Egyptian invasion of Israel in the 1948 Arab–Israeli War.
-It was fought in kibbutz Nirim, founded just two years earlier as part of the 11 points in the Negev.
+The Battle of Nirim was a military engagement between the Egyptian army and the Jewish Haganah militia on May 15, 1948, the first day of the Egyptian invasion of Israel in the 1948 Arab–Israeli War.
+It was fought in kibbutz Nirim, founded just two years earlier as part of the strategic settlement push known as the "11 points in the Negev".
 The Egyptian 6th Battalion attacked about 40 Israeli defenders at dawn on May 15, backed by armored vehicles, mortars, cannons and aircraft.
 They failed to take the village and retreated about 7 hours later, leaving behind about 30–35 dead.

 Background

 The first stage of the 1948 War, referred to as the 1947–1948 Civil War in Mandatory Palestine, started following the ratification of UN Resolution 181 on November 29, 1947, which granted Israel the mandate to declare independence, dividing the Mandate into a Jewish state and an Arab state.
 The state of Israel was declared on May 14, 1948, and the next night, the armies of a number of Arab states invaded Israel and attacked Israeli positions.

 Kibbutz Nirim was founded in June 1946 as part of the 11 points in the Negev initiative, a response to the Morrison–Grady Plan for the partition of Palestine.
 On October 5–6, 1946, new olim left Gvulot to create Nirim to the west and Urim to the south.
 Nirim was located in close proximity to the new Egypt–Israel border, and the southernmost locality near the coastal road, the Egyptian army's main advance path.

 At the first stage of the Egyptian invasion, a division-sized force under General Ahmed Ali al-Mwawi moved along the coastal road towards Majdal.
 Since there was only one line of movement, Mwawi feared for his supply lines, and attacked the Jewish villages threatening them most.
 Nirim and Kfar Darom were the first such villages.
 Nirim was perceived as an immediate threat to the Egyptian staff units at Rafah.
 The Bedouins of the area left previously on Arab order, also knowing that the kibbutz would be targeted.